 Maryland Fair Debt Collection Laws

-In Maryland, the federal Fair Debt Collection Practices Act (FDCPA) and state law regulate debt collectors.
-The FDCPA applies to every state, and it protects consumers from unfair and deceptive debt collection practices.
+The federal FDCPA applies to every state and protects consumers from unfair and deceptive debt collection practices.
 The FDCPA also prohibits debt collectors from contacting you at certain times and places.

 Likewise, Maryland has a law protecting consumers from deceptive and abusive behavior by people and businesses collecting debts.

-The Maryland Consumer Debt Collection Act (MCDCA) adds significant protections to consumers because it covers activity by both debt collectors and creditors.
-In most situations, the FDCPA only covers debt collectors.
+The Maryland Consumer Debt Collection Act adds protections for consumers by covering activity by both debt collectors and creditors.
+In most situations, the federal FDCPA only applies to debt collectors.

 • prevents debt collectors from talking to third parties about your debt (subject to some exceptions)